This post contains an affiliate link.

 When deciding between the two, the primary consideration should be your ability to breathe freely from your nose.
 Those with unobstructed nasal passages may choose either a TSD or MAD.
 If nasal breathing is not an option, an MAD may be a better choice because they are typically designed with an air hole which permits mouth breathing.
 Those with chronic sinus issues should only consider an MAD with a breather hole.

 So which one works better – The MAD or TSD?
 The answer to this question is that they are both effective and for those who are able to use either, it mostly comes down to the features that each offer.

 Over the past 4 years, I’ve tested nearly every mouthpiece available and have wrote about my experience with each.
 To help make the decision easier for my readers, I have created a table summarizing the mouthpieces that I have reviewed as well as my recommendation based on factors such as comfort, ease of use, cost, and credibility.

 What Do We Know about the ZenSleep, the Company Behind ZenGuard?

 In the evolution of TSD’s first, there was the aveoTSD then along came the Good Morning Snore Solution followed by the Pacifier and now we have the ZenGuard by ZenSleep.

 When reviewing a product, I always begin by examining the company who produces and sells the product.
 It’s unclear exactly when ZenSleep, the company behind ZenGuard, formed.
-Their Facebook page does state that the company was founded in December of 2014, however, I was unable to verify this information.
+Their Facebook page does state that the company was founded in December of 2014.
 The company lists a contact phone number of (800) 278-0150 as well as firstname.lastname@example.org as the email address.